artekm/Quartz-Given-Times-Trigger/README.md

 You need to define in builder:
 - a list of LocalTime as fireTimes
-- a EnumSet<DayOfWeek> as fireDays
+- a list of DayOfWeek as fireDays

 Please look at QuartzApplication class for usage example.